niclaslindberg/webx-ioc/README.md

 #### Registering an already existing instance
-The container support to register an existing instance to resolved by its interface.
+The container supports to register an existing instance to resolved by its interface.
 ```php

     class ClassA implements InterfaceA {}